-On Saturday February 14th, the Coastside State Parks Association and California State Parks will host Seal Adventures, a special fundraising event that supports educational and interpretive programs at Año Nuevo State Park and other state parks and beaches along the San Mateo coast.
+On Saturday and Sunday, January 25 & 26 2019, the Coastside State Parks Association and California State Parks will host Seal Adventures, a special fundraising event that supports educational and interpretive programs at Año Nuevo State Park and other state parks along the San Mateo coast.

 With a ticket, visitors will have extraordinary access to linger for an entire morning or afternoon to view the elephant seals at the peak of the breeding season.
 This is a rare opportunity, one that can be enjoyed by everyone from first-time visitors, to marine mammal enthusiasts to avid wildlife photographers.

 Find out more at Seal Adventure Days.

 What Should I Bring?

 - Elephant seal walks are conducted rain or shine.
 Winter weather can be very cold and windy, even on sunny days.
 Rain is frequent and the trail may be muddy with small puddles.